 Safe Work Practices

 Electrical workers are expected to possess the required knowledge of safe work practices while working in the field.
 A firm understanding of electrical installations from rough wiring to finished energized electrical systems and the electrical hazards associated with each is required.
 Safety rules become more extensive and more demanding when inspectors work around energized equipment, and the inspector should understand the dos and don’ts when working with energized equipment.

-Suitable personnel protective equipment (PPE) is required for protection when working on or near energized equipment.
+Suitable personnel protective equipment (PPE) is required when working on or near energized equipment.
 In many jurisdictions, the contractors have the responsibility to make it a safe environment for inspection and may be required to provide the appropriate PPE.
 When working on non-energized equipment, the circuit disconnecting means should be locked in the open position for safety and inspectors should follow all applicable locking and tagging rules.
-Covers should not be removed from energized equipment unless the equipment is first disconnected from the source and it is verified that the equipment is in an electrically safe working condition.
+Covers should not be removed from energized equipment unless the equipment is first disconnected from the source and no work is performed before there is verification that the equipment is in an electrically safe working condition.

 NFPA 70E, Standard for Electrical Safety in the Workplace & CSA Z462, Workplace Electrical Safety

 The employer is required to provide a workplace that is free from recognized hazards that are or can cause death or serious physical harm to employees.
 This is especially challenging for inspection agencies and their inspectors as an electrical inspector can face many different levels of electrical hazards on any given day due to the visiting multiple worksites.
 When you really think about it, an electrical inspector’s workplace can be an entire city, county, town or state so the best protection method is to arm the electrical inspector with the skill and knowledge to: recognize the electrical hazards, understand the injury they present and the necessary safe work practices to employ to reduce the likelihood of injury or death.